German P.

 APG

-• The BI department had just been formed and reorganized; management and maintenance processes were unclear.
+• The BI department had just been formed and reorganized; the management and maintenance processes were unclear.

-• German analyzed and mapped the business processes.
-He involved staff and managers through intensive workshops.
+• German analyzed and mapped the business unit's processes.
+He involved the department's staff and managers intensively through workshops.
 The processes were divided into technical, functional, and operational management.

 • Tools: BI, ETL, data quality, Cognos, workshops, ITIL, ASL.